“Life is not hurrying on to a receding future, nor hankering after an imagined past”

 mindfulness therapy and counselling with Lokadhi

-With busy lives, we can easily lose touch with ourself: develop difficult patterns that undermine our well-being.
+With busy lives, we can easily lose touch with ourselves and develop unhelpful patterns that undermine our well-being.

-Mindfulness, one-to-one therapy or counselling can help you develop a different relationship with yourself – and intimate partners, friends, family, colleagues and people you encounter daily – and life more broadly.
+Mindfulness, one-to-one therapy, or counselling can help you develop a different relationship with yourself – and intimate partners, friends, family, colleagues and people you encounter daily – and with life more broadly.